lchen198/wypyplus/README.md

 # Design Tradeoffs

 * To keep things minimum, WyPyPlus only supports a subset of markdown syntaxes.
-* To avoid depending on external parser, WyPyPlus uses regular expresisons to match tags.
+* To avoid depending on an external parser, WyPyPlus uses regular expresisons to match tags.
 It is not perfect, but farily useable.
 * WyPyPlus has no config file.
 You can't mis-config it.
 If you really need something, just edit the source code.
 * WyPyPlus doesn't automatically save for you.
 Don't refresh the page before submitting your change.